deeTEEcee/instagram-tag-viewer/README.md

 Accepts date and tag input and as you scroll down, dynamically shows up new instagram media.

 ### Notes

-- Due to Instagram API, tag data is collected from recent to the older rdates.
+- Due to Instagram API, tag data is collected from recent to the older dates.

 ### Instructions
 - navigate to https://instagram-tag-viewer.herokuapp.com and input the dates and tag input which is case insensitive